 Drawing on analysis of in-depth biographical interviews with 40 Russian men of different ages and highly different social backgrounds interviewed in Russia and the UK in 2013 - 2014, I will show how the research participants link the notions of gender, race and ‘civilisational progress’ for establishing their individual masculinities.
 I argue that ‘mutant coloniality’ of Russia (colonised by the Eurocentric discourses of modernity and a coloniser itself) has generated a specific version of masculinity, which intertwines gender relations and racial hierarchy with an intensity absent from the Western world.

-Dr. Daniela Kalkandjieva will present her work at the Aleksanteri Institute Visiting Fellows Research Seminar on Thursday 13 th September, 2018 at 14:15 in the Aleksanteri Institute 2nd floor meeting room, Unioninkatu 33, Helsinki).
-The event will be chaired by Dr. Elina Kahla
+Dr. Marina Yusupova will present her work at the Aleksanteri Institute Visiting Fellows Research Seminar on Thursday 12 September, 2019 at 14:15 in the Aleksanteri Institute 2nd floor meeting room, Unioninkatu 33, Helsinki).
+The event is chaired by Dr. Alexander Kondakov.